mq003at/SPR-Checkin/README.md

 # Welcome to SPR-Checkin

 SPR-Checkin is an APK written in Java.
 It provides an easy way to get access to SPR Empployee Database and primarily be used as a self-check in for the employees.
 It is designed to be easily used, and implemented afterwards.
+The APK requires Android version 7.0 or above.

 ## Installation